Yorick Smythies: University

 Being one of the few students Wittgenstein allowed to take lecture notes (and, at times, the only one), his notes became key sources for the reconstruction of Wittgenstein's lectures.
 During his lifetime, some of Smythies' notes were incorporated into Lectures and Conversations on Aesthetics, Psychology and Religious Belief (1966) and Lectures on the Foundations of Mathematics (1976) both being works edited by others.
 Further notes of Wittgenstein's lectures taken by Smythies were published in 1988 as Lectures on Freedom of the Will.
 However, a large body of notes, mostly from the period 1938 to 1940, which Smythies called the Whewell's Court Lectures (after the location at Trinity College, Cambridge where Wittgenstein's lectures were held) were only published in 2017 under the editorship of Volker A. Munz and his assistant Bernhard Ritter.

 Smythies also became a close friend to Wittgenstein.
 They conducted an intense written correspondence (most of it now thought lost).
 And Smythies was, with a few other former students, at Wittgenstein's bedside around the time of his death.

-Although Smythies delivered talks to the Cambridge Moral Sciences Club, taught philosophy part-time at Oxford in 1944 (on the philosophy of George Berkeley) and for Advanced Student Summer Courses between 1955 and 1957 he never became a professional lecturer and worked mainly as a librarian (latterly at the department of social studies at the University of Oxford).
+Smythies delivered talks to the Cambridge Moral Sciences Club, and taught philosophy part-time at Oxford in 1944 (on the philosophy of George Berkeley).
+Oets Kolk Bouwsma recalls Wittgenstein saying, in a 1949 conversation at Cornell, that "Smythies will never get a lectureship.
+He is too serious."
+And, indeed, though Smythies did go on to teach philosophy for Oxford's Advanced Student Summer Courses between 1955 and 1957, he never became a professional lecturer and worked mainly as a librarian (latterly at the department of social studies at the University of Oxford).

 And although he wrote philosophy of his own, some intended for publication, only a review of Bertrand Russell's History of Western Philosophy is known to have been published during his lifetime.
 Smythies' review of the History was, as Ray Monk records, particularly "scathing" (and one Russell kept a copy of).
+Wittgenstein told Smythies he had read the review, writing "and it isn’t bad."

 Religion

 Like G.E.M.
 Anscombe, Smythies was a convert to Catholicism.
+Though Wittgenstein had been raised a Catholic, he was not a religious believer and said "I could not possibly bring myself to believe all the things that they believe."
+Wittgenstein reported, to Maurice Drury, that he felt partly responsible for Smythies' religious conversion because he had advised Smythies to read Kierkegaard.
+Wittgenstein wrote to Smythies in 1944 thus:Deciding to become a Christian is like deciding to give up walking on the ground and do tight-rope walking instead, where nothing is more easy than to slip and every slip can be fatal. … I cannot applaud your decision to go in for rope walking, because I have always stayed on the ground myself, I have no right to encourage another man in such an enterprise. … I’m really interested in what sort of a man you are and will be.
+This will, for me, be the eating of the pudding.